Extending the Default Behavior

 -

-argument can be used with a grouped histogram to specify how many columns the faceted output should take up. - The
+group_colsargument can be used with a grouped histogram to specify how many columns the faceted output should take up. - The

-argument can be used to choose a fill color. - The
+fillargument can be used to choose a fill color. - The

-can be used to specify how the x-axis labels should be broken.
-Useseq(_START_, _STOP_, _JUMP_)
+breakscan be used to specify how the x-axis labels should be broken.
+Useseq(_START_, _STOP_, _JUMP_).
+Accuracy is not guaranteed. - The

-argument can be used to override the default title. - The
+titleargument can be used to override the default title. - The

-is used for other labels on the plot, namely, the x- and y-axis labels.
+...is used for other labels on the plot, namely, the x- and y-axis labels.

 - The